inkVerb/Guru/Android/adb-fastboot.md

 `sudo adb push my-custom-rom.zip destination/on/phone` # copies ROM to phone if you didn't in Android or the SD, ie: `sudo adb push my-custom-rom.zip sdcard`

-`sudo adb sideload my-custom-rom.zip` # sideload install method
+`sudo adb sideload my-custom-rom.zip` # sideload install method, select this option in the recovery CWM/TWRP before you enter it in the terminal